8 destinations every film buff needs to visit

 However, it takes more than good looks to get to Film City, a working complex of studios, backlots and outdoor sets in the teeming Goregaon East suburb.

-First, reserve a seat on one of three Mumbai Film City tours: While the Mumbai Film City Tours bus that zooms past Bollywood landmarks, superfans may prefer the company's Live Shooting Tour, which stops at a working location where guests might spot actors Deepika Padukone or Shah Rukh Khan in front of the cameras.
+First, reserve a seat on one of three Mumbai Film City tours: While the Mumbai Film City Tours bus zooms past Bollywood landmarks, superfans may prefer the company's Live Shooting Tour, which stops at a working location where guests might spot actors Deepika Padukone or Shah Rukh Khan in front of the cameras.
 The Bollywood Dream tour explores post-production, sound effects and dubbing with a karaoke opportunity to gauge your star potential.

 S.J.
 Studios welcomes B-town fans to several standing sets.
 Since films are shot MOS (without sync sound) and dubbed later, visitors may see a courtroom drama on one side of the stage while a dying man is operated on in the adjacent ER set.
 Take a selfie at the county jail used by the musical, "Les Misérables," or with one of their wax superstars.